|Best Overall||Oxbow Western Timothy Hay Small Animal Food|

 After it has been harvested, Oxbow’s hay experts gently separate hay strands from the bale.
 Next, they pick out any natural foreign materials and sort out smaller pieces.
 Finally, they extract as much dust as possible and sort the hay by hand.

-The company, which has been providing premium hay for small animals for 30 years, is family-owned and operated.
+The company, which has been providing premium hay for small animals for 30 years, is family owned and operated.
 Their product quality team samples, grades, and tests their hay to ensure that it provides the nutrients your guinea pig needs.
-They also employ third-party nutritional and food safety testing.
+They also employ third-party nutritional and food safety testers.

-Our tester guinea pigs, Ginger and Cocoa, preferred this brand to all others, giving it a resounding, “Wheek!
+My guinea pigs, Ginger and Cocoa, preferred this brand to all others, giving it a resounding, “Wheek!
 Wheek!”
-It’s available in 15-oz, 40-oz., 90-oz, and 9-lb bags as well as 25-lb, and 50-lb boxes.
-We purchased it in 9-lb boxes because piggies eat a lot of hay.
+It’s available in 15-ounce, 40-ounce, 90-ounce, and 9-poundbags as well as 25-pound, and 50-pound boxes.
+We purchased it in 9-pound boxes because piggies eat a lot of hay.
 Every box smelled sweet and fresh, the strands were dark green and unbroken, and there was minimal dust.

-First-cut hay comes from the first hay harvest in the spring.
+First-cut hay like Kaytee Timothy Hay 1st-Cut comes from the first hay harvest in the spring.
 Kaytee describes first-cut hay as being “more stemmy than leafy.”
 It also has an abundance of seed heads and tends to be more yellow and brown than green.
 It has higher fiber content and a lower protein and fat content than some other types of hay.

 For more than 150 years, Kaytee has been manufacturing nutritional foods for pet birds and small animals at its headquarters in Chilton, Wisconsin.
 They are so committed to keeping pets happy and healthy that they offer a money-back satisfaction guarantee.